Vlasta Děkanová: 1936 Berlin Summer Olympics

-Heading into the 1936 Berlin Summer Olympics as reigning World All-Around Champion (and eventual successful defender of her world all-around title at the next World Championships in 1938), Dekanova was a favorite to do extremely well and contribute heavily towards her team’s overall score and placement in the team standings.
+Heading into the 1936 Summer Olympics in Berlin as reigning World All-Around Champion (and eventual successful defender of her world all-around title at the next World Championships in 1938), Děkanová was a favorite to do extremely well and contribute heavily towards her team's overall score and placement in the team standings.
 However, her excellent and consistent placement at the standing world championships and other competitions met with a considerable reversal of fortune at these games.
 Although there was no individual all-around competition for the women, individual standings were, nevertheless, tabulated in the official Olympic report.
 While placing near the top in the competitive field of 64 total individual contestants on both the uneven bars (8th place) and vault (5th place) apparatuses with scores that were consistently relatively very good on both the compulsory and voluntary exercises, the only one of her six apparatus performances (including both compulsory and voluntary exercises on each apparatus) in the entire competition that was in the top 3 and reflective of her international champion status was her compulsory exercise on vault which was given the 3rd-highest mark for that exercise in the competition.
 Particularly on balance beam, her reversal of fortune was most revealing as she placed 22nd with both her compulsory and voluntary exercises being given marks that were each well outside of the top 10.
-In summary, at the Olympics, Dekanova lost her 1st-place finish, which she successfully defended at the next World Championships, by dropping from 1st to 6th place, and her Czechoslovakian team was unsuccessful in defending their World Team Champions reputation, taking 2nd place to the home German team.
+In summary, at the Olympics, Děkanová lost her 1st-place finish, which she successfully defended at the next World Championships, by dropping from 1st to 6th place, and her Czechoslovak team was unsuccessful in defending their World Team Champions reputation, taking 2nd place to the home German team.